 This Tanzania trip was the experience of a lifetime.
 Following the footsteps of Simba the Lion King to explore the stunning landscapes of Tanzania and meet the wild animals had been a dream for a long time.
-I did not expect to tick this one off my bucket list that early… but the opportunity to join friends to climb Kilimanjaro and for a safari in Tanzania is too rare, so I could not miss it when it arose!
+I did not expect to tick this one off my bucket list that early… but the opportunity to join friends to climb Kilimanjaro and for a safari in Tanzania is too rare, so I could not miss it!

-It will be hard to do more exotic than a getaway with African wildlife!
-However, it is not so far away if you live in Europe!
+It will be hard to do more exotic than a getaway with African wildlife.
+Surprisingly, it is not so far away if you live in Europe.
 Indeed, there are direct flights to Nairobi (Kenya) where many tours are available to start a safari.
-I highly recommend it, even for a short trip!
+I highly recommend seizing this opportunity, even for a short trip.

 It is, of course, not the same story from Australia.
 So after an exciting 48-hour journey, we reached Arusha in Tanzania to meet our friends for the start of our amazing safari.

 There are many different options to choose from according to your budget and the experience you are after.
 We opted for a six-day camping safari with a driver to escort us.
 I love the outdoor so camping is always a great option for me.
 It was a luxurious camping style: we had chairs, tables and even a cook travelling with us so we really could relax as all the main chores were taken care of whether by Mindi (our driver) or Renato (our cook) who accompanied us during the trip.

 The five of us all agree that the safari experience was fantastic – and well above our expectations – although it was more popular than we thought.

 To quickly sum up our 6-day safari trip in Tanzania: